xiamx/lemma/README.md

 ### Compile-time vs Runtime parser

-To evaluate the difference between building the parser at compile time vs. building the parser at runtime, another
+To evaluate the difference between building the parser at compile time vs. building the parser at runtime, we have another benchmarking script.

-A simple benchmarking script is provided to test the performance of performing lemmatization on a paragraph of words.
 The script can be invoked with `mix run benchmarks/runtime_vs_compiletime.exs`

+#### Sample output

 ````
 Operating System: Windows